 - a.
 Prepare tender documents, in conjunction with the requesting Department's director and/or delegate, advertise when necessary, post the documents on the County's website, prepare and circulate addendums and oversee public tender openings.
 Ensure tender documents are in accordance with the Accessibility for Ontarians with Disabilities Act 2005. - b.
-Ensure the purchasing policy as set out in this by-law is followed. - c.
+Ensure the purchasing policy as set out in this policy is followed.

+- c.
 Advise on the suitability of specifications to ensure a maximum number of competitive bids and to ensure a supplier's ability to supply. - d.
 Keep apprised of best purchasing practices for responsible environmental procurement and shall bring same to the attention of requesting Departments wherever the same are applicable. - e.
 Review the corporate use of goods and/or services to ensure the County is receiving the best quality, quantity, service and price. - f.
 Assist the requesting Department in the preparation of Agreements/Contracts/Leases as needed. - g.
-Direct staff that have procurement authority to By-Law 2021-033 Purchasing Policy and The Corporation of the County of Bruce Purchasing Procedures and train staff as required to ensure a clear understanding of the procurement process. - h.
-Act as lead in negotiation process with input from procuring
+Direct staff that have procurement authority to the approved Purchasing Policy and Purchasing Procedures and train staff as required to ensure a clear understanding of the procurement process. - Act as lead in negotiation process with input from procuring Department.

-Department.
 A delegate(s) can be assigned at the discretion of the Purchasing Manager.